BimsDevs/ansible-config-mgt/Ansible Configuration Management.md

 -   Create a directory and a file inside it

 -   Change timezone on all servers

--
-##
+# Sample syntax:

-name: Set timezone to Asia/Tokyo
+-   name: Set timezone to Asia/Tokyo

 Hosts: ubuntu